AnnabelleScripps/luckyblock-dice-miniapp/README.md

 If configuration errors appear, check that all required placeholder values have been replaced.

 If the dice interaction fails, verify the configured contract address.

+If scores do not update, review the score tracking logic and any related onchain reads or writes.

+## Contributing

+Contributions should keep the project focused on LuckyBlock Dice and its Base Mini App experience.

+Before submitting changes, test the main dice flow and score tracking behavior.